istio/istio.io/_docs/tasks/installing-istio.md

    ![Grafana Istio Dashboard](./img/grafana_dashboard.png)

-   NOTE: In some deployment environments, it will be possible to access the dashboard directly (without the `kubectl port-forward` command).
+   *Note 2*: In some deployment environments, it will be possible to access the dashboard directly (without the `kubectl port-forward` command).
 This is because the default addon configuration requests an external IP address for the grafana service.

    When applicable, the external IP address for the grafana service can be retrieved via: